 Giant Schnauzer

-Giant Schnauzers are large and high-energy dogs that do best with an experienced and active pet parent.
-As the largest of the three Schnauzer breeds, they do best with lots of space—and a tall fence they can’t easily hop over.
+Giant Schnauzers are large and high-energy dogs who do best with an experience and active pet parent by their side.
+As the largest of the three Schnauzer breeds, they need a lot of space to stretch their long legs—and a tall fence that can’t easily hop over.

 Black, Salt and Pepper